axvr/axvr.io/docs/ascribe/usage/index.md

 ## Example

-This is the `.gitattributes` file for the ConstConf Vim extension.
+This is the `.gitattributes` file for the Ascribe Vim extension.

 ```
 *        text=auto final-newline eol=lf